spotinst/help/src/docs/ocean/getting-started/eks/join-an-existing-cluster.md

 2. Under Import Cluster, complete the following:
    - Import from: In most cases, you will choose the default, EKS Node Group.
    - EKS Cluster Name: This is a list of cluster names in the region you chose.
-Select the EKS Cluster Name that your wish to import.
+Select the EKS Cluster Name that you wish to import.
    - Node Group: This is the list of node groups in the cluster you chose.
-The selected node group will be used as the default values for any [Virtual node group](https://docs.spot.io/ocean/features/vngs/?id=default-vng) created.
+The selected node group will be used as the default values for any [Virtual node group](ocean/features/vngs/?id=default-vng) created.

 <img src="/ocean/_media/getting-started-eks-connect-existing-eks-01.png" />